Collin County, Texas: Politics

-Since the 1960s, Collin County has consistently supported Republican candidates in presidential and congressional elections.
-The last Democrat to win the county was Lyndon Johnson in 1964.
-In 2020, Collin County had become a political bellwether.
-Despite this, Republicans continue to win most state legislative districts in the county.
+Like most suburban Texas counties, Collin County has consistently supported Republican candidates in presidential and congressional elections since the 1960s.
+The last Democrat to win the county was native Texan Lyndon Johnson in 1964.
+By the 2020s, Collin County had become considered competitive in national elections due to demographic and voting trends, though it remains Republican-leaning.
+In down-ballot races, Republicans hold all of the county-level offices and all but one of the county's seats in the state legislature.